La Poterie-Cap-d'Antifer

 La Poterie-Cap-d’Antifer is a commune in the Seine-Maritime department in the Normandy region in northern France.
+It is located within the Seine-Maritime department.

 History

 During World War II, Operation Biting (also known as the Bruneval Raid) was a successful Combined Operations raid to capture components of a German Würzburg radar set at La Poterie-Cap-d’Antifer and evacuated by the Bruneval beach on 27/28 February 1942.
-On 6 June 1944, small boats simulated an invasion fleet headed towards the area as part of Operation Taxable.
+On 6 June 1944, small boats called Harbour Defense Motor Launches (HDML) simulated an invasion fleet headed towards the area as part of Operation Taxable.
+Today, it is a peaceful place full of tranquility.

 Geography

 A farming village in the Pays de Caux, some 12 mi north of Le Havre, at the junction of the D111 and D950 roads.
 The commune borders the English Channel and has a beach and some spectacular limestone cliffs.
+It has a small port nearby.
+This port does receive much traffic.It is nearby the city of Le havre as shown on the map.